 Where water, woodland, and gentle trails invite slow discovery.

-The Fermanagh Lakelands offer one of Northern Ireland’s most peaceful walking experiences — a world of quiet lakes, forest paths, riverside routes, and upland boardwalks.
-Tucked inland in County Fermanagh, this is walking made for reflection and rhythm, shaped by nature’s softer side.
+The Fermanagh Lakelands offer one of Northern Ireland’s most peaceful walking experiences — a world of quiet loughs, forest paths, riverside routes, and upland boardwalks.
+Set inland in County Fermanagh, this is walking made for reflection and rhythm, shaped by nature’s softer side.

-Trails follow lough shores and climb to panoramic viewpoints, weave through native woodland, or stretch out across ancient bogland.
-Walkers can explore historic estates, limestone caves, and country parks — or simply let the stillness of the water lead the way.
+Trails here follow lake shores and climb to panoramic viewpoints, weave through native woodland, and stretch across ancient bogland.
+Walkers can explore historic estates, limestone caves, and wildlife-rich country parks — or simply let the stillness of the water lead the way.

-Whether you’re after a scenic stroll or a multi-day walking holiday, the Fermanagh Lakelands offer calm, beauty, and a deep connection to place.
+Whether you’re after a scenic afternoon stroll or a multi-day self-guided walking holiday, the Fermanagh Lakelands offer calm, beauty, and a deep connection to place.

 A 6 km wooden boardwalk that crosses upland bog and climbs to the summit plateau of Cuilcagh Mountain — the highest point in Fermanagh.
-The route offers sweeping views and a unique, protected landscape experience.
+A unique landscape with sweeping views, best enjoyed at a steady pace.

 Follow forest tracks and stone steps to panoramic cliffs high above Lower Lough Erne.
 The Magho Viewpoint is one of the most breathtaking in the region.

-An easygoing trail network along the lake, through wooded parkland and historic WWII sites.
-Ideal for peaceful walks, picnics, and family outings.
+An easygoing network of trails along the lake, through wooded parkland and past historic WWII sites.
+Perfect for peaceful walks, picnics, and wildlife spotting.

 Walk under ancient oaks, past walled gardens and open moorland on this former estate.
-Great for forest loops and connections to nearby upland walks.
+A choice of loops and connections to upland walks make it a versatile starting point.

 The Fermanagh Lakelands offer walking that feels restorative — a balance of beauty, stillness, and freedom to roam.
 Follow the water, and let the journey unfold.